The Prague Masopust is expected to take place from January 7, 2027 to February 9, 2027.

 Use the above map to find and book stays near the Carnival parade route!

-Getting around Prague during Masopust is easy and budget-friendly:
+Getting around Prague during Carnival is easy thanks to its extensive public transport system and walkable historic districts:

 We’ve gathered some of our best Carnival travel blogs to help you plan for Prague and other festivals worldwide: